b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 Hmm, that's odd.
 We were suppose to get 8'000 gametes with allele `A` and 8'000 with allele `B`.
 What happened?
 Well, to quote the classic: "Reality if often disappointing" and another perhaps less known saying: "All models are wrong, but some are useful".
-Our theoretical reasoning was only approximation of the real world and as such cannot be precise (although with greater sample sizes comes greater precision). you can imagine that a fraction of the gametes were damaged (e.g. due to some unspecified environmental factors) and underwent apoptosis (aka programmed cell death).
+Our theoretical reasoning was only approximation of the real world and as such cannot be precise (although with greater sample sizes comes greater precision).
+You can imagine that a fraction of the gametes were damaged (e.g. due to some unspecified environmental factors) and underwent apoptosis (aka programmed cell death).
 So that's how it is, deal with it.

-OK, let's see what are the experimental probabilities we got from our experiment.
+OK, let's see what are the experimental probabilities we got from our hmm... experiment.

 ```jl
 s = """